microsoft/winget-pkgs/Moderation.md

 ### Providing Feedback

 Moderators are often on the front line when new issues are identified.
 They should collaborate with each other, the community, and the product team.
 This will help ensure the Windows Package Manager continues to improve.
 Sometimes this could be by creating an Issue or a Discussion.
 Other times this may just be discussion in a PR.
 Moderators are ambassadors for the Windows Package Manager.
 Their tone sets the example others will follow.

+## Moderator Tools and Powers
+Moderators are given several extra permissions in this repository.
+This details out some of the actions they can perform.

+### Approving Pull Requests
+Moderators are able to approve most pull requests for automatic merge.
+When a moderator approves a pull request, the `Moderator-Approved` label will automatically be added.
+If the automatic validation finds no issues with the pull request, it will be automatically merged.
+> Trigger: Approve a pull request

+### Re-Running Pull Request Validation
+Occasionally the automatic validation runs into an issue which is transient, or may be solved by re-running the validation.
+This will remove most error labels and will cause the validation service to start a brand new validation instance.
+> Trigger: Comment `@wingetbot run` on a pull request

+### Removing Pull Request Feedback
+The bots which help keep the repository clean sometimes make mistakes or or sometimes a moderator misclicks and accidentally requests changes.
+This can add the `Needs-Author-Feedback` or `Needs-Attention` labels to pull requests that don't need them.
+Moderators can remove these labels without re-running the pipelines to allow for the PR to be re-reviewed and merged.
+> Trigger: Comment `@MSFTbot reset feedback` on a pull request

+### Closing Pull Requests and Issues
+In order to help keep the issues queues clean, moderators are able to close pull requests and issues.
+Closing can only be reverted by repository admins and should be used only with good reason.
+> Trigger: Comment `Close with reason: <reason>;` on a pull request or issue
+>
+> Note: When closing pull requests or issues, the ending semicolon is required.
+>
+> Note: When closing pull requests or issues, using a URL in the reason is not supported

+### Marking Issues as Duplicate
+When duplicate issues are raised, moderators are able to use this special variation of the close command to mark them as duplicate.
+This adds the `Resolution-Duplicate` label and provides additional information to the issue's author, as opposed to simply closing the issue.
+> Trigger: Comment `Duplicate of #<number>`
+>
+> Note: This does not work for cross-repository duplicates

+### Tagging of Issues and Pull Requests
+Moderators are often the first to see and triage new issues, and so they have the ability to apply certain labels to pull requests and issues.
+Below is a list of labels that moderators can apply:
+* `Area-External`
+* `Blocking-Issue`
+* `Interactive-Only-Installer`
+* `Dependencies`
+* `.zip`

+> Trigger: Comment `@MSFTbot <label-name>`
+>
+> Note: Adding `Interactive-Only-Installer`, `Dependencies`, or `.zip` will automatically add `Blocking-Issue`